dkormocha/Discord-multifunctional-bot/README.md

 # Discord-multifunctional-bot
-Responds to certian messages, random coin flip function, movtivational messages and more function in the works
+Responds to certian messages, random coin flip function, random movtivational messages generated from api and more function in the works